MargoRSq/gtimetable/README.md

 ## ⚡Usage

+1. Put your `credentials.json` file into `credentials` folder
-Change `timetable.xlsx` file for yourself and run `main.py` with 2 args
+2. Change `timetable.xlsx` file for yourself and run `main.py` with 2 args

 - date until you timetable will be filled in calendar in format `day/month/year`
 - `timetable.xslx` or new filename for `.xslx` file that you want to parse